 We now describe the available traffic generator functions.
-How these can be used is described in more detail in Section IV-H.
+How these can be used is described in more detail in Section IV-K.

-- 1) iperf: The tool iperf [10] can be used to generate TCP bulk transfer flows.
-Note that the iperf client pushes data to the iperf server, so the data flows in the opposite direction compared to httperf. iperf can also be used to generate unidirectional UDP flows with a specified bandwidth and two iperfs can be combined to generate bidirectional UDP flows. - 2) ping: This starts a ping from one host to another (ICMP Echo).
-The rate of pings is configurable for FreeBSD and Linux but limited to one ping per second for Windows. - 3) lighttpd: A lighttpd [11] web server is started.
+1) iperf: The tool iperf [9] can be used to generate TCP bulk transfer flows.
+Note that the iperf client pushes data to the iperf server, so the data flows in the opposite direction compared to httperf. iperf can also be used to generate unidirectional UDP flows with a specified bandwidth and two iperfs can be combined to generate bidirectional UDP flows.

+2) ping: This starts a ping from one host to another (ICMP Echo).
+The rate of pings is configurable for FreeBSD and Linux but limited to one ping per second for Windows.

+3) lighttpd: A lighttpd [10] web server is started.
 This can be used as traffic source for httperf-based sinks.
 There are also scripts to setup fake content for DASH-like streaming and incast scenario traffic.
 However, for specific experiments one may need to setup web server content manually or create new scripts to do this.
 We choose lighttpd as web server because it is leaner than some other popular web servers and hence it is easier to configure and provides higher performance.
-Packages exist for FreeBSD, Linux and Cygwin. - 4) httperf: The tool httperf [12] can be used to simulate an HTTP client.
-It can generate simple request patterns, such as accessing some .html file n times per second.